-The Board has established an audit and risk management committee (the "audit committee") comprised of Sharon Ranson (Chair), Graham Birch and Rosemary Zigrossi.
+The Board has established an audit and risk management committee (the "audit committee") comprised of Sharon Ranson (Chair), Graham Birch and Catherine Raw.
 All members of the audit committee are independent and non-executive directors of the Corporation.
 All members of the audit committee meet the independence and financial literacy requirements of National Instrument 52-110 - Audit Committees.

-Ms. Ranson (i) was an Adjunct Professor for the Master of Finance program at the Smith School of Business at Queen's University; (ii) prior to founding her current business in 2002, spent over 20 years in the financial services industry in various executive positions; and (iii) is a Fellow Chartered Professional Accountant and has a Bachelor of Commerce and a Master of Business Administration.
+Sharon Ranson was an Adjunct Professor for the Master of Finance program at the Smith School of Business at Queen's University and prior to founding her current business in 2002, spent over 20 years in the financial services industry in various executive positions.
+Ms. Ranson is a Fellow Chartered Professional Accountant and has a Bachelor of Commerce and a Master of Business Administration.